pipefunc/pipefunc/paper/paper.md

 # State of the field

 The gap `pipefunc` targets sits between two well-served extremes.
-On one side, workflow engines such as AiiDA [@huber2020aiida], Snakemake [@molder2021snakemake], Airflow, and Luigi provide provenance, scheduling, and multi-language support, but impose substantial infrastructure (databases, daemons, domain-specific languages, file-based interfaces) that is disproportionate for Python-centric research codes and hinders interactive use.
+On one side, workflow engines such as AiiDA [@huber2020aiida], Snakemake [@molder2021snakemake], Airflow [@airflow], and Luigi [@luigi] offer capabilities such as provenance tracking, scheduling, and multi-language support, but impose substantial infrastructure (databases, daemons, domain-specific languages, file-based interfaces) that is disproportionate for Python-centric research codes and hinders interactive use.
 On the other side, task-graph libraries such as Dask [@rocklin2015dask] and Parsl [@babuji2019parsl] make it easy to parallelize individual function calls, but leave the structure of the workflow—the wiring between steps, the shape of parameter sweeps, the gathering of results into analyzable arrays—as imperative code the user must write and maintain.
 Hamilton [@hamilton] is closest in spirit, also deriving a DAG from function signatures, but it couples the DAG to module structure and parameter naming conventions, and lacks first-class N-dimensional sweeps and HPC resource management.

-These differences are foundational rather than incremental, which is why `pipefunc` is a separate package rather than a contribution to an existing one.
+These differences are structural, which is why `pipefunc` is a separate package rather than a contribution to an existing one.
-The mapspec notation requires that shape inference, storage layout, and scheduling all be driven by a single index algebra—a design that cannot be retrofitted onto Dask's collection-oriented model or Hamilton's module-crawling driver without breaking their core abstractions.
+The mapspec notation requires shape inference, storage layout, and scheduling to all be driven by one index algebra, whereas Dask is organized around operations on typed collections and Hamilton around a driver that assembles the DAG from modules; adding mapspec-style sweeps to either would amount to a redesign of their execution models rather than an incremental feature.
-Conversely, `pipefunc` deliberately reuses what already works: NetworkX [@hagberg2008networkx] for graph algorithms, NumPy [@harris2020numpy] for array handling, `concurrent.futures` as the executor interface (so Dask, `mpi4py`, `loky`, and `ipyparallel` executors plug in directly), Xarray for labeled results, Zarr for storage, and Adaptive [@nijholt2019adaptive] and Adaptive Scheduler for adaptive sampling and SLURM execution.
+Conversely, `pipefunc` deliberately reuses what already works: NetworkX [@hagberg2008networkx] for graph algorithms, NumPy [@harris2020numpy] for array handling, `concurrent.futures` as the executor interface (so executors from Dask, `mpi4py` [@mpi4py], and others plug in directly), Xarray for labeled results, Zarr for storage, and Adaptive [@nijholt2019adaptive] and Adaptive Scheduler [@adaptive-scheduler] for adaptive sampling and SLURM execution.

 # Software design